vcl/ng-vcl/lib/ng-vcl/src/date-picker/README.md

 ### Date representation

-The datepicker uses the `DateAdapterBase` for date representation.
+The date picker uses the `DateAdapterBase` for date representation.
 Check the [`DateAdapterBase` docs](#/dateadapter) for further information.

 ### API